-Per PS-10, PA is charged with ensuring that all advertisements contribute favorably to the image of the University and are consistent with defined standards relative to content, format, graphics, etc, regardless of media type.
+Per PS-10, Strategic Communications is charged with ensuring that all advertisements contribute favorably to the image of the university and are consistent with defined standards relative to content, format, graphics, etc, regardless of media type.

 HRM must review, edit & approve employment ads for content, format and language per PS-1, to ensure protection and legal compliance with all current federal, state & local employment requirements, i.e. EEOC, ADA, University/Civil Service, etc.

 Note: HRM approval is not required for internships or residencies; however, such ads must include current/appropriate EEOC and ADA language.